PhuNguyenPT/ComputerNetwork2/README.md

 - [ ] 3.
 HTTP Client must have a simple GUI to show the content of file (2 points)
 - [x] 4.
 Your grade is added +1/10 if your server program supports many clients simultaneously.
 - [x] 5.
 Your HTTP system supports POST method, +1/10 will be added into your grade.
 - [x] 6.
-Your HTTP system supports DELETE method, +1/10 will be added into your grade.
+Your HTTP system supports DELETE method, +1/10 will be added into your grade.<br />
 Total points: 8/10